 What Conditions Does Spinal Fusion Surgery Treat?

-- Incision: To secure passage through the fused vertebrae, the patient's surgeon creates an incision either on the patient's abdomen or throat, which is known as anterior approach spine surgery and is thought to be muscle sparing.
+- Incision: To secure passage through the fused vertebrae, your surgeon creates an incision either on the your abdomen or throat, which is known as anterior approach spine surgery, and is thought to be muscle sparing.

 - Disc preparation: Interbodies that fuse two vertebrae together may actually come from a bone bank from the patient’s own body, commonly from the patient’s pelvis or doctors can opt to use fully synthetic (plastic or metal) parts.
 If the patient’s bone is applied, the surgeon makes an incision above the pelvic bone, extracts a small portion of it, and then closes the incision up.
 In selected situations, some specialists employ a synthetic substance instead of bone grafts.
 These synthetic substances are thought to further promote bone growth and expedite the fusion of the patient’s vertebrae.

-- Fusion: To permanently fuse the vertebrae together, the spine surgeon places the chosen interbody material between the vertebrae.
-Metal plates, screws, or rods may also be used to further hold the vertebrae together while the bone graft recovers.
+- Fusion: To permanently fuse the vertebrae together, your spine surgeon places the chosen interbody material between the vertebrae.
+Metal plates, screws, or rods may also be used to further hold the vertebrae together while the bone graft locks into place.